void

 Tyrawa Wołoska is mentioned 12 times in The Good Soldier Švejk.

 Tyrawa Wołoska was the first stop on the march from Sanok.
-The brigade were meant to stay overnight here but were ordered to march on towards Liskowiec.
-The stay here was little more than a break, were the soldiers tasted the bad water of the village in which they had to add citric acid for protection against cholera.
-Leutnant Dub was now slowly recovering from his calamity in Sanok.
+The brigade was meant to stay overnight here but was ordered to march on towards Liskowiec.
+The stay here was little more than a break, where the soldiers tasted the bad water of the village, into which they had to add citric acid for protection against cholera.
+Leutnant Dub was now slowly recovering from his ordeal in Sanok.

 Background